bauhouse/symphony-2/README.markdown

 # BareBones Branch of the Symphony 2 Repository

-This repository has been used to assemble the submodules necessary to build the BareBones Ensemble.
-It can be assemble with the following process:
+This repository has been used to assemble the submodules necessary to build the [BareBones Ensemble](http://github.com/bauhouse/sym-barebones/tree/master).
+It can be assembled with the following process:

 ### Install Symphony and BareBones Workspace via Git